 The information below is intended to provide details about general anaesthetic.
-For more information, you must contact your consultant
+For more information, you must contact your consultant.
+A general anaesthetic allows operations to be performed safely and effectively.
+The majority of patients that undergo general anaesthetic suffer no complications.

 What exactly is a general anaesthetic?